Blenisj/Delta-Sync/README.md

 # Delta-Sync

-This is thje readme file
+This is the readme file